 When Should You Plant Calendula?

-You should plant calendula after the danger of frost has passed and when the soil temperatures are at least 55 degrees Fahrenheit.
+You should plant calendula after the danger of frost has passed and when the soil temperature is at least 55 degrees Fahrenheit.
 Calendula likes cool weather, so it is best to plant as early in the spring as you can.
-In USDA zone 7, for example, this means planting in May for flowers all summer.
+In USDA zone 7, for example, this means planting in April or May for flowers all summer.

 Soil, Sunlight and Water Recommendations for Calendula